 Wind farm to power nuclear arms plant

-If you were to first read Fast Company's article "The Largest Federal Wind Farm Will Power The Dismantling Of Nuclear Weapons" and then Time's "Nuclear Wind: Government’s largest wind farm to be used to generate electricity for assembly of atomic bombs" you would probably be pretty confused about what happens at the Pentex plant in Texas.
+If you were to first read Fast Company's article "The Largest Federal Wind Farm Will Power The Dismantling Of Nuclear Weapons" and then Time's "Nuclear Wind: Government’s largest wind farm to be used to generate electricity for assembly of atomic bombs" you would probably be pretty confused about what happens at the Pantex plant in Texas.

-So, let's start by stating that the Pentex plant is "the nation’s primary site for assembly and disassembly of nuclear weapons" according to the plant's website.
+So, let's start by stating that the Pantex plant is "the nation’s primary site for assembly and disassembly of nuclear weapons" according to the plant's website.
 The Fort Worth Star Telegram reports that since 1991, thousands of nuclear weapons have been dismantled at the plant:

 The facility now has three main goals: ensuring the safety of the stockpile of nuclear weapons, nonproliferation (which includes dismantling weapons, storing plutonium pits and extending the life of some weapons), and safeguarding and securing the weapons and the plant where they now are stored.